hecrp/Twitch-Battle-Royale-Bot/README.md

     ```bash
     pip install -r requirements.txt
-    Set up your environment variables:

 3. Modify bot.py and add your Twitch token, channel name, and admin username.
-Also tune the constant values to modify elapsed time between events and maximum number of participans:
+Also tune the default values to modify elapsed time between events and maximum number of participans:

     ```python
     TOKEN = 'TOKEN'